WBL2-Football-Project/football/README.md

 ## Project Set-up

-1. Ensure that you have the most recent version of all libraries being used in the project by running `pip install -r requirements.txt`
+1. Install all required libraries being used in the project by running `pip install -r requirements.txt`

 ## Outline of Project